 If you do an online search or two looking for unsecured loans, you may have seen these two terms: payday loans and cash advances.
 Some people tend to use them interchangeably.
-They are both types of online personal loans but they are different.
+They are both types of online personal loans, but they are different.
 There are many other types of personal loans that range from small loan amounts to large loan amounts.
 Some larger personal loans can be repaid over a period of a few years.
-But payday loans and cash advances are typically considered to be short term loans that are taken out to help with some sort of immediate expense like paying for an emergency or past due bills.
+But payday loans and cash advances are typically considered short-term loans taken out to help with some immediate expense like paying for an emergency or past due bills.

 Payday loans are also known by names like “online personal loan” or “payday advances.”
-This type of loan is an unsecured loan which means the borrower doesn’t have to put up any collateral.
-There is also not usually a credit check required in order to be approved for this type of transaction.
-Characteristics of a payday loans include:
+This type of loan is an unsecured loan, which means the borrower doesn’t have to add collateral.
+There is also not usually a credit check required to be approved for this type of transaction.
+Characteristics of payday loans include:

-Payday loans can be obtained at a local facility where the agency is located; or they can be taken out online.
+Payday loans can be obtained at a local facility where the agency is located or taken out online.
 Online payday loans:

 The total amount that you can borrow usually depends only on your income and your next check.

 Some people use cash advance and payday loans synonymous, and there are some basic similarities.
 There are basically three types of cash advances.

 Cash advances on a credit card can have a very high-interest rate.
 It can also carry a hefty transaction fee.
 You can use any ATM to get your cash advance, but the ATM may also charge you another price.
 The interest is the tricky part of a cash advance on a credit card.